moefh/eeprom_writer/README.md

 The circuit is heavily based on Ben Eater's [circuit](https://www.youtube.com/watch?v=K88pgWhEb1M) with a few changes to make it more robust when using an Arduino Uno.
 The main changes are:

-- Don't use pin D13 for write enable (which is used by the Arduino Uno duuring boot).
+- Don't use pin 13 for write enable (which is used by the Arduino during boot to blink the builtin LED).
 Instead we use the digital output of analog pins A0 to A2 to control the EEPROM chip enable, write enable and output enable pins.
 - Add 10k resistors to pull down the shift register inputs do they don't float wildly while the Arduino is starting
 - Add 10k resistors to pull up the enable pins of the EEPROM (chip enable, write enable and output enable) to make it more reliable (especially when arduino is starting up).